An angled brick edging adds a nice cottage charm to the planting beds, but also serves a purpose.

 The front garden landscape, before & after!
 Be sure to check back for that one… what a difference!!

 Also, it pays to invest in a good garden trowel, (I’ve used cheapo ones and had them actually bend back, like a flimsy spoon trying to scoop ice cream!
 This one is hardened steel.
 I’ve had mine for years).
-Digging in hard soil for a project like this brick edging needs a sturdy hand garden trowel.
+Digging in hard soil for a project like this brick edging needs a sturdy hand garden trowel and garden gloves.

 Thanks so much for stopping by!
 Please feel free to follow and share this blog with your friends, as well as on Facebook, Pinterest, Flipboard, Bloglovin, YouTube and Instagram!
 I appreciate you reading along.